-Karen Hedelt is a 31-year employee of the City of Fredericksburg.
+Karen Hedelt joined the department May 1981.
 Her current title is Director of Economic Development and Tourism, a position she was promoted to in August, 2009.
 She began with the City’s Tourism Department as a media liaison in 1981 and her role in Tourism and Business Development has increased and evolved through the years.
 She has had three tenures as the Interim Director of the Economic Development and Tourism Department.
 Her duties include managing the department staff and budget, coordinating the advertising and public relations programs of the City, and supervising a regional tourism program.
 Karen is a graduate of Lynchburg College with a B.A. in English Literature/Writing.
 In 2010 she was named a Woman of Distinction for Civic Affairs and received the 2008 Historic Fredericksburg Foundation Lillian D. Reed Volunteer Award.
 She is a past president of the Fredericksburg Public Relations Society.

 Email Karen Hedelt